DavideDeMarchi/geolayer/docs/source/usage.rst

 .. note::

-    Notes on symbology:
+    Vector symbology format:

+    Inside BDAP, vector datasets are rendered using a dynamic tile server that converts vector features into raster tiles using the `Mapnik library <https://mapnik.org/>`_

-    A symbol is a list of lists of items each having 3 elements: [SymbolizerName, KeyName, Value] Each list inside the symbol is mapped into a style (from style0 to style9), thus allowing for overlapped symbols
+    In geolayer, a symbol is a list of lists of items each having 3 elements: [SymbolizerName, KeyName, Value].

+    Each list inside the symbol is mapped into a style (from style0 to style9), thus allowing for overlapped symbols

     Example:

     .. code-block:: console

         symbol = [
                     [
                        ["PolygonSymbolizer", "fill", '#ff0000'],